- Research Interests/Specializations

 - Comparative racialization (Archipelagic and Oceanic studies / Arctic and Northern studies / Pacific Canadian studies)

 - M.Arch (Post-Professional), Urban Design and Housing, McGill University

 - MLA (Professional) Landscape Architecture, University of Guelph

 - MLA-Exchange, Coursework in M.Sc.
 Architectural Conservation, University of Edinburgh

 - B.Arts Sc.
 Arts and Science and Art History, McMaster University

-I am a practicing historical landscape architect / landscape historian studying historic preservation (U.S.) and heritage conservation (Canada) law as it intertwines with redress, reconciliation and recognition politics in the Hawai'ian archipelago, in the Pribilof Island chain and Southeast Alaska, and in interior British Columbia.
+I am a practicing historical landscape architect / landscape historian with concentrations in critical ethnic studies and legal geography.
+I study historic preservation (U.S.) laws and heritage conservation (Canada) laws as they intertwine with redress, reconciliation and recognition politics in the Hawai'ian archipelago, in the Pribilof Island chain and Southeast Alaska, and in interior British Columbia.

-My dissertation positions Asian North American transborder redress circuits and subsequent community organizing and lobbying for the preservation/commemoration of transpacific World War II confinement landscapes (such as prisoner-of-war camps, labor camps and other wartime carceral spaces) alongside native/indigenous struggles for title to land, sovereignty and demilitarization in two former U.S. territories and Canada's westernmost province.
+My dissertation positions Asian North American transborder redress circuits and subsequent community organizing for the preservation/commemoration of transpacific World War II confinement landscapes (such as prisoner-of-war camps, labor camps and other wartime carceral spaces) alongside native/indigenous resurgence and claims to space, sovereignty and demilitarization in two former U.S. territories and unceded lands in Canada's westernmost province.

 For Fall 2018, I am a Graduate Student In Residence at UC Berkeley's Institute for the Study of Societal Issues (ISSI) and an adjunct faculty member at the University of San Francisco's MA Urban and Public Affairs Program.